The Drill Down, Issue #4: Mobile Offshore Drilling Unit Regulatory Compliance Options

 - Option (c): Compliance with the standards for MODUs contained within the International Maritime Organization (IMO) Code for the Construction and Equipment of MODUs (IMO MODU Code).

-More guidance can be found in MSM, Volume II, Section G, Chapter 3.
+Additional guidance can be found in COMDTINST 16000.76, Chapter 3.
 See the flow chart of compliance options.

 Option “A” MODUs

 With exception to the nations that have been recognized as eligible for Option (b), MODUs that are inspected and certificated by their flag state as “surveyed in accordance with National Standards for the construction of MODUs” will be required to be examined under Option (a).
-This means that the MODU is required to comply with the U.S. MODU regulatory requirements in 46 CFR 108 and 109.
-If a vessel was built prior to 1 January 1981, it must meet the requirements of Navigation & Vessel Inspection Circular (NVIC) 4-78, with the exception of lifesaving arrangements.
-The body of NVIC 4-78 is published as Appendix A to 46 CFR 109.
+This means that the MODU is required to comply with the U.S. MODU regulatory requirements of 46 CFR Parts 108 and 109.
+If a vessel was built prior to 1 January 1981, it must meet the requirements of Appendix A to 46 CFR Part 109 (also known as Navigation & Vessel Inspection Circular (NVIC) 4-78), with the exception of lifesaving arrangements.

 Option “B” MODUs

-This option allows MODUs to comply with a national standard, if that national standard has been determined by the Coast Guard to provide an equal or greater level of safety than that of 46 CFR 108 and 109.
-The Coast Guard has recognized only two nations as meeting Option (b) requirements: Panama (seal left) and Marshall Islands (seal right).
+This option allows MODUs to comply with a national standard, if that national standard has been determined by the Coast Guard to provide an equal or greater level of safety than that of 46 CFR Parts 108 and 109.
+The Coast Guard has only recognized two nations as meeting Option (b) requirements: Panama (Coat of Arms left) and Marshall Islands (Seal right).
 Details regarding requirements for these MODUs, including applicability dates, can be found in Panama Technical Note 1-83 and Marshall Islands MODU Standards Publication MI-293 (Rev. 8/00), respectively.
-MSM Vol. II, Section G, Chapter 3.C and 3.D provide additional details for issuance of an Option (b) COC.
-It is important to note that the policies associated with this option currently only apply to MODUs with construction dates before the applicability dates of the 2009 IMO MODU Code.
+COMDTINST 16000.76, Chapter 3.C and 3.D provide additional details for issuance of an Option (b) COC.
+It is important to note that the policies associated with this option only apply to MODUs with construction dates before the applicability date of the 2009 IMO MODU Code.

 Option “C” MODUs

 MODUs that have been issued a MODU Safety Certificate in compliance with the applicable IMO MODU Code may apply for examination under Option (c).
-There are three different IMO MODU Codes published: 1979, 1989 and 2009 (image left).
-While 33 CFR Subchapter N only references the 1979 IMO MODU Code, both the 1989 and 2009 IMO MODU Codes have been accepted as an equivalent level of safety via Coast Guard policy.
+There are three different IMO MODU Codes published: 1979, 1989 and 2009 (image right) (see Drill Down #20).
+While 33 CFR Subchapter N only references the IMO MODU Code (1979), both the 1989 and 2009 IMO MODU Codes have been accepted as an equivalent level of safety via Coast Guard policy.
 The applicable dates are as follows:

 - 1979 MODU Code: construction on or after 31 December 1981